annebella165040-png/Checkerbot/README.md

 ## Deploy on Render

-Create a Blueprint from this repository or create a Background Worker manually.
-Set `BOT_TOKEN` and `ADMIN_IDS` in Render's environment settings.
+Create a Blueprint from this repository.
+Set `BOT_TOKEN`, `ADMIN_IDS`, `ADMIN_PASSWORD`, and `SESSION_SECRET` in Render's environment settings.
 For durable statistics, attach persistent storage and set `DATABASE_PATH` to a path on that disk.

+Open `/admin/login` on the deployed domain to manage required channels and ban/unban users.
+The bot must be an administrator in every force-join channel so Telegram allows membership checks.

+Telegram's current Bot API supports `style` and `icon_custom_emoji_id` on buttons.
+Set `PREMIUM_EMOJI_ID` to enable a custom emoji.
+Telegram limits custom emoji usage to eligible bots/owners; the normal emoji fallback remains visible otherwise.